kode4food/ale/docstring/lambda.md

 tags: ["function"]
 ---

-Will create a lambda function that may be passed around in a first-class manner.
+Creates a lambda function that may be passed around in a first-class manner.

 #### An Example